phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 Basic concept
 ~~~~~~~~~~~~~

-With listeners can a plugin author extend the functionality of DocBlox without
+With listeners can a plugin author extend the functionality of phpDocumentor without
 making changes to its core.
 Listeners provide an implementation of the Observer
 pattern via the sfEventDispatcher class by Fabien Potencier.

-From within DocBlox events are dispatched to the Event Dispatcher (which is
+From within phpDocumentor events are dispatched to the Event Dispatcher (which is
 available in a plugin as ``$this->getEventDispatcher()``); which in turn triggers
 any listener methods that are connected to that event.